Prospects dim as U.S., Russia start tense talks over Ukraine crisis | Law-Order

 Prospects dim as U.S., Russia start tense talks over Ukraine crisis

-With diplomats publicly pessimistic, the United States and Russia are set to begin fragile negotiations in Geneva on Monday that Washington hopes can avert the danger of a new Russian invasion of Ukraine without conceding to the Kremlin's expansive security demands.
+With diplomats publicly pessimistic, the United States and Russia began difficult negotiations in Geneva on Monday that Washington hopes can avert the danger of a new Russian invasion of Ukraine without conceding to the Kremlin's expansive security demands.

 Russia denies invasion plans and said it is responding to what it calls aggressive and provocative behavior from the NATO military alliance and Ukraine, which has tilted toward the West and aspires to join NATO.
 Last month, Russia presented a sweeping set of demands that include a ban on further NATO expansion and an end to the alliance's activity in central and eastern European countries that joined it after 1997.

-The United States and NATO have dismissed large parts of the Russian proposals as non-starters, raising questions about whether there is middle ground where Washington and Moscow can meet.
+The United States and NATO have dismissed large parts of the Russian proposals as non-starters, raising questions about whether there is any middle ground.
 "Naturally, we will not make any concessions under pressure," said Ryabkov, who will lead the Russian delegation in Geneva.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)